 The Board receives regular updates from Management on whether the Company's material business risks are being managed effectively.
 A General Manager for Health, Safety, Environment and Risk has overall responsibility for the management, identification, monitoring, reporting and mitigation of environmental, health and safety risks.
 The management and reporting of risks is communicated by Management to the Executive Chairman and is included in the Board pack material at regular Board and Risk Management Committee meetings.

-4.3 A listed entity that has an AGM should ensure that its external auditor attends its AGM and is available to answer questions from security holders relevant to the audit.
+4.3 A listed entity that has its AGM and is available to answer questions from the audit.

 effectively.